18650 battery: Packs

 18650 batteries are commonly used in packs, where a battery management system (BMS) is required, especially once cells age and perform differently.
 BMS boards balance the voltage of cells in series and protect against over- and under-discharge.

 Products using 18650 cells

 18650 battery cells are used in a wide variety of products from the 1990s through the 2020s, and are widely regarded as the most produced lithium-ion cell size.
-18650/1865 cells are used in many laptop computer batteries, cordless power tools, many electric cars, electric scooters, most e-bikes, older portable powerbanks, electronic cigarettes, portable fans, and LED flashlights.
-Nominal voltage is 3.6-3.7 V.
+18650 cells are used in many laptop computer batteries, cordless power tools, many electric cars, electric scooters, most e-bikes, older portable powerbanks, electronic cigarettes, portable fans, and LED flashlights.
+Nominal voltage is 3.6 V.

-In the electric automobile sector, they are used in the first three vehicles manufactured by Tesla: the first-generation Roadster (late 2000s), Model S (2012+), and the Model X (2015+).
+In the electric vehicle sector, they are used in three vehicles manufactured by Tesla: the first-generation Roadster (2008-2012), Model S (2012-2026), and the Model X (2015-2026).